ibmdb/node-ibm_db/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: Opening an issue for this driver
+about: Opening an issue for this driver
-Title: 'Bug Report'
+title: 'Bug Report'
 ---

 <!-- Please search for existing issues to avoid creating duplicates. -->